-Compression socks are made of stretchy material, designed to hug tightly to your feet, ankles, legs and even thighs.
-How much support they give, obviously depends on the height of sock you purchase.
+Compression socks are made of stretchy material, designed to hug tightly to your feet, ankles, legs, and even thighs.
+How much support they give, obviously depends on the height of the sock you purchase.
 I have knee-high compression socks.

 The sock's snug fit puts pressure on your leg muscles, veins, arteries and tissues to promote the traveling of blood back to your heart when you're sitting still for a long times, like on long-haul flights, train or bus travel.

 Compression socks are also known as “graduated” support socks because the pressure they apply, lessens from your foot upward to your knees (or thighs) to facilitate the way back up for your blood.